prayreh153/WHSTechNotes/journal.md

 # January 8, 2024
 Journal Prompt:
 Looking back on last semestar, I enjoyed this class for how chill it is.

+# January 13, 2024
+Journal Prompt:
+My thoughts on the tech industry is shifting towards prioritizing artificial intelligence (AI) skills over traditional tech roles is that it can be both good and bad.
+AI can be considered good when it is used to improve human lives by automating repetitive tasks.
+It can be considered bad when it leads to job displacement, amplifies existing biases in data, or raises privacy concerns.
+The benefits of AI come from more and better data about systems.
+AI can uncover patterns, give us a new understanding of how things work, and then optimize systems.